-- 1. a GMAT or GRE score from tests administered within five years of the date of admission; - two confidential letters of recommendation from professional references (e.g. current or former college faculty member, current or former supervisor, community leader); - 3. a two page, double spaced statement of intent which discusses personal short and long term career goals and reasons for pursuing a MS in MIS degree at this time and what about this particular program is going to help reach those goals.
+- A GMAT or GRE score from tests administered within five years of the date of admission; - 2.
+Two confidential letters of recommendation from professional references (e.g. current or former college faculty member, current or former supervisor, community leader); - 3.
+A two page, double spaced statement of intent which discusses personal short and long term career goals and reasons for pursuing a MS in MIS degree at this time and what about this particular program is going to help reach those goals.
 Please give specific personal examples of leadership and provide other pertinent information to help the committee select candidates who can benefit from and contribute to the program.
-The statement of intent offers applicants the opportunity to demonstrate writing and communication skills and supports your candidacy for the MS in MIS; and - 4. a current resume. - The GMAT or GRE may be waived for applicants who have met one of the following: - 1) a G.P.A. of 3.5 or higher for the last 60 hours, from a regionally accredited college or university, or - 2) a graduate degree from a regionally accredited college or university; or - meet the requirement for Guaranteed Admission to the MIS (GAMIS) program for GSU undergraduate students including: - a) having completed 12 hours (4 courses) in core business courses (ECON3404; FIN3110; MIS3101; MGMT3400; MGMT3500; STAT3700; or up to 2 MIS 3000 or 4000 selectives) at GSU with a minimum of 3.25 from those business courses taken at GSU; and - b) having or maintaining a 3.0 GPA or higher in last 60 hours of the undergraduate degree.
+The statement of intent offers applicants the opportunity to demonstrate writing and communication skills and supports your candidacy for the MS in MIS; and

+4. A current resume.

+The GMAT or GRE may be waived for applicants who have (1) an undergraduate G.P.A. of 3.5 or higher for the last 60 hours, from a regionally accredited college or university, or (2) a graduate degree from a regionally accredited college or university.